adityajhanwar/SQL-Lagunita-Exercises/README.md

 ### Aditya Jhanwar
 ### ajhanwar@berkeley.edu

-The following repository consists of all my solutions for the exercise sets for [DB5](https://lagunita.stanford.edu/courses/DB/SQL/SelfPaced/course/).
+The following repository consists of all my work and solutions for the exercise sets of [DB5](https://lagunita.stanford.edu/courses/DB/SQL/SelfPaced/course/).